Software Review

 Pricing: Free

 ImageOptim is the long-standing free favourite for Mac users.
-It uses multiple compression algorithms in sequence (pngcrush, Zopfli, MozJPEG) to squeeze the maximum reduction from each file.
-For basic Mac-only workflows, it's a serious tool.
-Read our full FastCompressor vs ImageOptim comparison.
+It uses multiple compression algorithms in sequence to squeeze the maximum reduction from each file.

-The Verdict: ImageOptim is the best free-forever option for Mac users who compress JPG and PNG occasionally.
-For TIFF, video, or cross-platform teams, FastCompressor is the better choice.
+The Verdict: ImageOptim is a decent free option for Mac users who compress JPG and PNG occasionally.
+However, for cross-platform teams and modern formats, FastCompressor is the required upgrade.

 Platform: Web App